Code2Life/spring-boot-dynamic-config/README.md

 #### Compare with Alibaba Nacos / Ctripcorp Apollo
 - No need for Nacos/Apollo server
-- No need for leaning Annotations, Client APIs...
+- No need for learning Annotations, Client APIs, etc.

 #### Highlights

-- Non-intrusive, compatible with SpringBoot native ways
+- **Non-intrusive**, compatible with SpringBoot native ways
-- Lightweight, depend on nothing but SpringBoot core libs
+- **Lightweight**, depend on nothing but SpringBoot core libs
-- Extremely easy to use, only provide an annotation: @DynamicConfig, an event: ConfigurationChangedEvent
+- **Extremely easy to use**, only provide an annotation: @DynamicConfig, an event: ConfigurationChangedEvent

 ## Demo